 Buglife is the only organisation in Europe devoted to the conservation of all invertebrates, and we are passionately committed to saving Britain's rarest little animals, everything from bees to beetles, and spiders to snails.

 FWAG was established in 1969 by a group of forward thinking farmers who were concerned about the dramatic loss of habitat and wildlife as a result of the evere increasing intensification of farming methods.
 It is an independent Registered Charity and FWAG Limited operates throughout England, Wales and Northern Ireland.
 It assists the people who manage the countryside with environmental management expertise, so food produced in the UK, our countryside and the native wildlife as we know it can be improved and protected for our future generations to enjoy.

+Use to be the Ponds Conservation Trust.
 The national charity dedicated to protecting the wildlife of our freshwaters: ponds, rivers, streams and lakes.